wesc/essays/essays/school.rst

 Unfortunately, your chances of getting into either Children's School or BNS are near zero since they are essentially random lotto drawn from the entire district.
-Life in the public school system.
+Ah, life in the public school system.

 As for private schools, I still have a weird hangup about them, as I think a lot of people who grew up in the public school system do.
 However, Saint Ann's and Brooklyn Friends are both distinctive in that they don't just prescribe a method of teaching and what children should know, but they embrace an idea of how children should *be*.
-BNS and Children's School do too to the extent they can as public schools beholden to the Common Core.
-I wrote so much in a letter to Saint Ann's, as well as this:
+Ditto BNS and Children's School to the extent they can as public schools beholden to the Common Core.
+I wrote so much in a letter to Saint Ann's:

   My wife and I both went through pretty intensive academic careers.
 She has a PhD.
 I’m the least educated in my family — my